vishaltak/gitlab-development-kit/doc/howto/gitlab_docs.md

    gdk tail gitlab-docs
    ```

+## Run GitLab Docs under HTTPS

+You can run the Docs site under HTTPS.
+Read more in the [NGINX howto](nginx.md).

 ## Make documentation changes

 You can preview documentation changes as they would appear when published on